Skip to main content

 The court will send your landlord a copy of your completed claim form.

-Your landlord could decide to
+Your landlord might:

-• make you an offer to settle
+• make you an offer to settle the claim

 If you withdraw your case without a consent order you will not get a refund of your court fee and may have to pay your landlord's legal costs.